 Store 730,000 calories for a 1-year food supply.
 This many calories will provide one person with 2000 calories per day for one year.

 enough beans & rice for 1-year (per person)

 - 619 Pounds of long-grain white rice cooked

-- 564 pounds of dry pinto beans cooked.
+- Five hundred sixty-four pounds of dry pinto beans cooked.

-Dry staples are ideal for long-term storage and a large stockpile of emergency food for a family.
-These foods are not suitable for short-term emergencies because they need to be cooked and processed, and some take a lot of clean water to make ready to eat.
+Staples (beans and rice) are the best food for long-term emergencies because they are relatively inexpensive and have decades of shelf-life when stored properly.
+However, they are not suitable for short-term emergencies (72-hour emergency kits) because they need to be cooked and processed and take a lot of clean water to prepare them to eat.

 - white rice

 - rolled oats

 - powdered milk

 Canned foods are ideal for short-term emergencies because they don’t require refrigeration, and most are ready to eat right out of the can.
 Also, they cut down on palate fatigue, making the emergency food menu more interesting, and finally, canned foods allow you to store foods that are otherwise off the menu.